Pearls Before Swine by Stephan Pastis for February 01, 2015

 36. Missing large

-Scurvey duck about 9 years ago
+Scurvey duck almost 10 years ago

 The spectator sports industry is a low quality form of entertainment.
 They hype the athletes who utter banal platitudes in a pathetic attempt to make the chasing of a toy sound profound and worthy of the public’s attention.
 The sports industry encourages individuals to part with their money and vicariously experience an activity that any able bodied person can do themselves.
 They have created a facade of conflict by having each team represent a community although few if any of the athletes have ancestral or even native claim to the community which they represent.
 Members of the public who desire that their community be lauded on the ephemeral actions of a few will hinge their sense of self worth on a set of numbers and statistics rather than their own accomplishments and the true attributes of their community.
 Sports casters recite names and numbers in a futile attempt to make the activity seem viable and to the betterment of our world.
 Ultimately it is all forgotten by many, cherished by few and to no betterment of anybody’s lives but for the two groups of adults who are paid way too much to chase a toy around a field.